-- Having at least application administrator role in MECM.
+- At least an application administrator role in Configuration Manager

-- Being a member of local administrator group or
+- Being a member of a local administrator group or

-- Having full access to the following Windows registry key: "HKEY_LOCAL_MACHINE\SOFTWARE\Centero\Agent" and
+- Full access to the HKEY_LOCAL_MACHINE\SOFTWARE\Recast Software\Agent Windows registry key and

-- Having modify permission to a folder which is specified for downloads.
+- Modify permission for a folder which is specified for downloads.
 This folder can be a local folder or a UNC location.

 The service account credentials are saved to a Windows service.